-An access command to (READ or WRITE) another bank while an access command with auto precharge enabled is executing is not allowed by SDRAMs, unless the SDRAM supports CONCURRENT AUTO PRECHARGE.
-Micron SDRAMs support CONCURRENT AUTO PRECHARGE.
-Four cases where CONCURRENT AUTO PRECHARGE occurs are defined below.
+An access command to (READ or WRITE) another bank while an access command with auto precharge enabled is executing is not allowed by SDRAMs, unless the SDRAM supports concurrent auto precharge.
+Micron SDRAMs support concurrent auto precharge.
+Four cases where concurrent auto precharge occurs are defined below.

-READ with auto precharge
+READ with Auto Precharge

-1. Interrupted by a READ (with or without auto precharge): A READ to bank m will interrupt a READ

-- on bank n, CAS latency later.
-The PRECHARGE to bank n will begin when the READ to bank m is registered (Figure 24). - 2.
-Interrupted by a WRITE (with or without auto precharge): A WRITE to bank m will interrupt a READ on bank n when registered.
+- Interrupted by a READ (with or without auto precharge): A READ to bank m will interrupt a READ on bank n, CL later.
+The PRECHARGE to bank n will begin when the READ to bank m is registered (see Figure 28). - Interrupted by a WRITE (with or without auto precharge): A WRITE to bank m will interrupt a READ on bank n when registered.
 DQM should be used two clocks prior to the WRITE command to prevent bus contention.
-The PRECHARGE to bank n will begin when the WRITE to bank m is registered (Figure 25).
+The PRECHARGE to bank n will begin when the WRITE to bank m is registered (see Figure 29 on page 36).

-Figure 24 READ With Auto Precharge Interrupted by a READ
+Figure 28: READ with Auto Precharge Interrupted by a READ